SinaRampe/multiple_pdf_chatbot/README.md

 # LangChain Question Answering Web Application

-This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course.
+This web application uses ideas and code from the [LangChain - Develop LLM powered applications with LangChain](https://www.udemy.com/course/langchain/) Udemy course, with some adjustments made to the code..
 It answers questions about LangChain based on official documentation sources, and uses Pinecone as a vectorstore.

 ## Environment Variables